- Latin America

 There’s nothing better than getting mail from home, especially around the holidays, but getting large packages can be a bit challenging in Spain.
 All packages coming from outside of Spain are filtered through customs in Madrid, where items that aren’t permitted - weapons, contraband, and any perishable foods – are removed.
 You will be notified via mail when your package arrives in Madrid, but in order to actually get it, you’ll need to follow the steps outlined in the letter to register with the Spanish mail system, Correos.

 You’ll also need to pay an import tax on every package you receive, regardless of how much the sender paid to have it delivered to you.
 This tax is based on the contents of the package, which you must know, even if the package is considered a gift.
-If you don’t respond to the Correos letter or you don’t pay the import tax, the package will be returned to the sender.
+If you don’t respond to the Correos letter.

 We’re not in Latin America anymore, folks!
 For anyone who learned primarily Latin American Spanish – like us – you’ll notice immediately that the Spanish here is almost an entirely different language.
 The letters “C” and “Z” are pronounced “th” (think Barthelona), and idioms rule the language.